 Zoom Integration with Tutor LMS allows instructors and administrators to host live lessons and meetings in order to create a more interactive eLearning experience.
 To make use of Zoom Integration, you will need these two plugins installed and enabled:

 Remember that while Zoom (both free and pro) can be integrated with Tutor LMS Pro, the paid version of Zoom does not come included with it.
 You will have to purchase the pro version of Zoom separately if you want to use Zoom’s pro features.

 To get started, you need to create a Zoom account first.
 Visit Zoom’s website and sign up to create an account.

-Create a Zoom App and Select JWT
+Create a Server-to-Server OAuth App

 After creating an account, you must create an app that will connect Tutor LMS to Zoom.
-To do so, please visit their App Marketplace, and click on the Develop button.

 Connect Zoom to Tutor LMS

 Finally, the last step is to connect Zoom to Tutor LMS.
 To do this, head over to your WordPress backend dashboard, and navigate to Tutor LMS Pro > Zoom > Set API.